Can you paint over drylok? That’s a question from one of my readers!

 Can You Put Kilz Over Drylok?

 Yes, you can paint kilz over drylok.
-In addition, you don’t have to scrape off the existing drylok since it acts as a perfect barrier against water penetration.
+In addition, you don’t have to scrape off the existing drylok since it is a perfect barrier against water penetration.

 Does Drylok Paint Need Primer?